Investigating the contribution of author- and publication-specific features to scholars' h-index prediction: Data and Methods

-\item \textbf{mobility$\_$score:} This feature indicates the frequency of movement between countries by tracking the authors' affiliations over their publications.
+\item \textbf{\textit{MobilityScore:}} This feature indicates the frequency of movement between countries by tracking the authors' affiliations over their publications.
 More details about calculating this feature are available in our previous study \cite{momeni2022many}.

-\item \textbf{income$\_$current$\_$country:} This feature indicates the income levels of the affiliation country in the last publication.
-We used four income levels classified by the World Bank\footnote{https://www.weforum.org/agenda/2020/08/world-bank-2020-classifications-low-high-income-countries/}.
+\item \textbf{\textit{IncomeCurrentCountry:}} This feature indicates the countries' income level based on the GDP per capita of the affiliation country in the last publication.
+We used the World Bank information\footnote{\href{https://www.weforum.org/agenda/2020/08/world-bank-2020-classifications-low-high-income-countries/}{https://www.weforum.org/agenda/2020/08/world-bank-2020-classifications-low-high-income-countries/}} to measure it.

-\item \textbf{primary$\_$author$\_$proportion:} We defined the primary author as the first or corresponding author.
+\item \textbf{\textit{PrimaryAuthorRatio:}} We defined the primary author as the first or corresponding author.
 We computed the value of this feature by dividing the number of publications in which the researcher is the primary author to all publications.

-\item \textbf{open$\_$access$\_$proportion}: We extracted the article's access status from the Unpaywall dataset (a service that provides full-text articles from open access resources).
+\item \textbf{\textit{OpenAccessRatio:}} We extracted the article's access status from the Unpaywall dataset (a service that provides full-text articles from open access resources\footnote{\href{https://unpaywall.org/}{https://unpaywall.org/}}).
 An open-access article can be any form of gold, green, or bronze.
 We declare that we could match from 8,953,939 investigated papers only 5,476,852 (61\%) with Unpaywall's articles.
 To calculate the proportion of open access papers, we considered the number of detected as open access to the number of whole articles of the author.